-The farm supports 1,800 ewes which we lamb in early January.
-Their cycles are synchronised with sponges and the ewes are injected with PMSG to lamb in a four-week window.
+The farm supports around 1,400 ewes which are lambed through January and February.
+The early lambing ewes’ cycles are synchronised with sponges and the ewes are then injected with PMSG to lamb in a four-week window.

-The ewes and lambs are turned out to stubble turnips at four weeks old.
-The lambs are creep fed until they reach the desired weight and grade which our shepherd still decides by eye and hand.
+If weather and indoor space permit, the ewes and lambs are turned out at four weeks old.
+The lambs are then creep fed until they reach the desired weight.

 Store lamb production

 We supply a local butcher’s shop with lamb throughout the year.
-The remainder goes to abattoirs in East Anglia and the South-West or to live markets near Kettering.
+The remainder goes to abattoirs in East Anglia and the South West or to live markets.